McGregor vs Mayweather: Should it Happen?

-MCGREGOR VS MAYWEATHER: Should this fight happen, it may well be responsible for one of the biggest changes in fight promotion history since Mixed Martial Arts entered the combat sports arena.
-We ask not whether this bout will happen but whether it should.
+MCGREGOR VS MAYWEATHER: This match may well be responsible for one of the biggest changes in fight promotion history since Mixed Martial Arts entered the combat sports arena.
+We ask not whether this bout will happen (It’s happening!) but whether it should.

 As the relatively new sport of Mixed Martial Arts worked its way up the media ladder and challenging the undisputed supremacy of professional boxing as the world’s #1 fight sport, there have been many flash points where the two sports have clashed.
 It seems the old guards of boxing now feel the threat of the young upstart, MMA, to its once unassailable crown.
-The very real possibility of MCGREGOR VS MAYWEATHER happening, presents some very interesting questions around the sports of boxing and MMA.
+The fact MCGREGOR VS MAYWEATHER is now happening, presents some very interesting questions around the sports of boxing and MMA.

-While boxing debates whether such a bout should go ahead, dignitaries in the sport such as Oscar De La Hoya in an open letter to the boxing community, asks to boycott the event, calling the event a “circus, farce and money grab.”
-Sports writers all over the world, seemed somewhat split on the merits of what would be an incredible spectacle of the world’s two highest paid fighters, in their respective sports, squaring off in a true boxing match.
+While boxing debates whether such a bout will be good for the sport, dignitaries such as Oscar De La Hoya in an open letter to the boxing community, asks to boycott the event, calling the event a “circus, farce and money grab.”
+Sports writers all over the world, seemed somewhat split on the merits of what will be an incredible spectacle of the world’s two highest paid fighters, in their respective sports, squaring off in a true boxing match.
 However in boxing, at least they seem unanimous in the belief that this is a battle unwinnable by the Irishman McGregor.

 What no one seems to be asking, well at least publicly, is what it would mean for the two sports should McGregor win?